Generalization capabilities of translationally equivariant neural networks: Symmetry properties of machine learning layers

 \subsection{Convolutional layers}

-On a two dimensional rectangular lattice, a convolution\footnote{The cross-correlation in signal processing is often referred to as convolution in the machine learning community.
+On a two-dimensional rectangular lattice, a convolution\footnote{The cross-correlation in signal processing is often referred to as convolution in the machine learning community.
 For this paper we adopt this nomenclature.
 Additionally, we disregard a possible bias term $b$ to be added to Eq.~\eqref{layers:cross_correlation} without loss of generality. } is defined as

 where the feature map $f$ and the kernel (or filter) $\psi$ are real-valued functions

 The kernel $\psi$ is assumed to have finite support $\Psi \subset \mathbb{Z}^2$, i.e.~there is only a finite number of points on $\mathbb{Z}^2$ where $\psi$ is non-zero.
 In principle, this allows us to restrict the sum on the RHS of Eq.~\eqref{layers:cross_correlation} to $\Psi$, but for simplicity we keep the sum running over all of $\mathbb{Z}^2$.
 For our purposes, the feature map $f$ is understood to be defined on a finite, rectangular proper subset $F \subset \mathbb{Z}^2$ with periodic boundary conditions.
 We can avoid explicitly dealing with periodic boundaries by assuming that the feature map periodically repeats outside $F$.
 In machine learning frameworks such as \textit{PyTorch} \cite{Paszke:2019}, periodic boundary conditions are enforced through the use of circular padding.
 As a result of periodicity, the output of the convolution Eq.~\eqref{layers:cross_correlation} has the same size as the feature map $f$.